Orange-OpenSource/fiware-cepheus/README.md

 Some simple examples to learn how to use Cepheus-CEP and Cepheus-Broker can be found under the [doc/examples](doc/examples) folder.

-## LinkSprite-NGSI Sample
+### LinkSprite-NGSI Sample

-An example to transform a RaspberryPi with LinkSprite components to a NGSI sensors communicating with cepheus can be found [here](https://github.com/Orange-OpenSource/fiware-cepheus/tree/linksprite-ngsi)
+An example to use a Raspberry Pi with LinkSprite sensors and actuators communicating with Cepheus can be found [here](https://github.com/Orange-OpenSource/fiware-cepheus/tree/linksprite-ngsi)

 ## License